ngrieves/NIRPS-ETC/README.md

 * change inputs for each target in a space separated text file with columns:
   - target st obs_mode seeing airmass H t_exp bandpass
 * change input and output text files within code to desired option
+* outputs to file the mean SNR, YJH SNRs, and RV precisions

 ## Contents